-^{} Exceptional Learners may be excused from the requirement for 1 unit of credit in LOTE if so indicated on the IEP.
-They still must earn 22 Graduation credits

-Credentials

-Credential

-Career Development & Occupational Studies Commencement Credential For ALL STUDENTS (effective March 2016)

-- Provided in conjunction with diploma - Sole exiting credential for some students with disabilities.
-Students must be provided appropriate opportunities to earn diploma

-OPTION 1

-- Career Plan completed annually

-- Minimum 2 units (216 hours) of study in CTE coursework, including at least 54 hours of Work-Based Learning

-- Completion of Employability Profile

-OPTION 2

-Attainment of a nationally recognized work readiness credential enrollment.

-Benefits of the CDOS Credential

-• Community Experience

-with employers.

-• Develops entry level employment

-skills through work-based learning

-• Employability Profile can be shared

-Barriers of the CDOS Credential

-not meet the requirements for

-• May not meet hiring requirements

-college entrance and military

-• May not meet requirements for

-entry into vocational training

-with employers and adult agencies

-• The CDOS is not a diploma and does

-- Community Experience (work sites, - Work Skill Development

-Skills and Achievement Commencement

-- NYSAA eligible and assessed students - Attended 12 years excluding K, or end of year attains age 21 - CDOS learning standards instruction including community and work-based learning - Accompanied by designated comprehensive Student Exit Summary document field trips, volunteer opportunities)

-Benefits of the Skills Credential

-Barriers of the Skills Credential

-- This is not a diploma - Majority of students will be entering into programs (day habilitation, pre-vocational, supported employment) following exit
+Credentials Career Development & Occupational Studies Commencement Credential For ALL STUDENTS (effective March 2016) Provided in conjunction with diploma Sole exiting credential for some students with disabilities.
+Students must be provided appropriate opportunities to earn diploma OPTION 1 Career Plan completed annually Minimum 2 units (216 hours) of study in CTE coursework, including at least 54 hours of Work-Based Learning Completion of Employability Profile OPTION 2 Attainment of a nationally recognized work readiness credential Benefits of the CDOS Credential Develops entry level employment skills through work-based learning Community Experience Employability Profile can be shared with employers and adult agencies Barriers of the CDOS Credential The CDOS is not a diploma and does not meet the requirements for college entrance and military enrollment.
+May not meet hiring requirements with employers.
+May not meet requirements for entry into vocational training Skills and Achievement Commencement Credential NYSAA eligible and assessed students Attended 12 years excluding K, or end of year attains age 21 CDOS learning standards instruction including community and work-based learning Accompanied by designated comprehensive Student Exit Summary document Benefits of the Skills Credential Community Experience (work sites, field trips, volunteer opportunities) Work Skill Development Barriers of the Skills Credential This is not a diploma Majority of students will be entering into programs (day habilitation, pre-vocational, supported employment) following exit Source - www.pystransitionpartners.org